-Ben’s practice focuses on the chemical, chemical engineering and life sciences sectors.
-He has particular expertise in the fields of air and gas separation, cryogenics, combustion, syngas, semiconductor manufacture, new chemical entities, chemical formulations, pharmaceuticals and medical treatments, protein and nucleic acid synthesis and purification, and antibodies.
+Ben’s practice is focused on the chemical, chemical engineering and life sciences sectors.
+His broad expertise encompasses air and gas separation, cryogenics, combustion, syngas, semiconductor manufacture, new chemical entities and chemical formulations, as well as pharmaceuticals and medical treatments and diagnostic methods, protein and nucleic acid synthesis and purification, and antibodies.

-Ben acts directly for a number of multinational corporations, and in this capacity he regularly drafts applications for filing before the US, European and International Patent Offices; prosecutes cases before the European and International Patent Offices; and consults on the prosecution of cases in the USA, Japan, China, India and elsewhere.
-Ben defends his clients’ patents and challenges competitors’ patents in opposition and appeal proceedings before the EPO; and provides patent landscape, infringement and freedom to operate opinions.
-He also works with several small and medium-sized companies, advising them on, and handling, all aspects of their patent portfolios.
+Ben’s clients, which include a number of leading multinational corporations who instruct him directly, are full of praise for his understanding of their technology and the technical skill he’s gained over years of drafting applications for filing before the US, European and International Patent Offices.
+He also prosecutes cases before the European and International Patent Offices and consults on the prosecution of cases in the US, Japan, China, India and elsewhere.
+Ben regularly defends his clients’ patents and challenges competitors’ patents in opposition and appeal proceedings before the EPO.
+He also provides patent landscape, infringement and freedom to operate opinions, with experience in transactional and licensing work rounding off a broad practice.
+While Ben is much sought after by the world’s largest life sciences companies, he also enjoys working with smaller and medium-sized companies, and often handles all aspects of their patent portfolios.